trevp/tlslite/README.md

 tlslite-ng is pure python, however it can use other libraries for faster crypto operations. tlslite-ng integrates with several stdlib neworking libraries.

-API documentation is available in the 'docs' directory of the PyPI package or can be automatically generated using `make docs` with Epydoc installed.
+API documentation is available in the `docs/_build/html` directory of the PyPI package or can be automatically generated using `make docs` with Sphinx installed.

 If you have questions or feedback, feel free to contact me.
 Issues and pull requests can also be submitted through github issue tracking system, see